 5. Create a Daily Food Routine

 Start the morning off at a local café and plan to visit regularly.
 Like the stereotypical American bartender, the Italian barista is usually a friendly and patient listener.
 Become friends and they will help you become comfortable with local customs and the language.
 Cook at home for other meals during your time studying in Rome.
 Not only will it save you money, but exchange students can find out so much about their Italian neighbors by visiting the local market or grocery store on a regular basis.
 It’s basically an international classroom.
 It is a great place for practicing beginner’s Italian.
 Plus, who knows, you may make a friend asking about produce!

 6. Avoid Tourist Traps (Sometimes)

-Campo de Fiori is great for its daily market, but for those looking to get the genuine Italian experience, it should be avoided at night.
+Campo de Fiori is great for its daily market while you study in Rome, but for those looking to get the genuine Italian experience, it should be avoided at night.
 The piazza is surrounded with rowdy American-style bars and expats.
 Instead, explore Trastevere to meet locals.
 Wander the cobblestoned streets, relax with a three-hour dinner complete with local wine, and finish the night by people watching in one of the many piazzas.
 If the restaurant offers you an English menu—leave.

 7. Take An On-Site Class